aisha-als/client-server-network/README.md

 # client-server-network
-Group Project to build a client / server network.
+This is a Python package to build a client / server network using the `socket` library.

+The client provides different data options to send to the server with the option to encrypt the data using symmetric encryption.

+This package is written using PEP 8 guidelines.

 ## Table of Contents